 To consumers, this brand is probably going to be seen as a Walmart private label brand because of the number of SKUs and the consistent, straightforward branding.
-However, the brand owner has not limited future agreements and is looking for partners in the U.S. for distribution.
+However, the brand owner has not limited future agreements and is looking for other partners in Canada for distribution.
 Wholesome Goodness brings to retail an original brand concept that seizes the opportunity the brand owner saw in the better-for-you segment.

 Perry Seelert, managing partner at united* dsn, with offices in New York and San Francisco, sat down with Package Design to discuss the project and how this brand developed.

 PD: What was the difficulty in previous attempts at “better-for-you” private label?

 Seelert: There’s tremendous health awareness happening, but there’s also an irony.
 Many consumers claim to want healthier food, but few actually follow through on it with purchases.
 People won’t sacrifice taste; that’s all there is to it.
 It’s fixed in people’s minds that better-for-you has a horrible taste association, and product and package design have not provided a compelling new story.